 Book in a Box, the company he founded in 2014, makes perfect sense as a Maxian venture.
 It conveniently merges his disgust with the cultural elite, his image of himself as a kind of populist crusader, and his belief in the magical self-branding power of books.
 “There are all kinds of people who have really important, valuable things to say,” he said, “that the publishing industry ignores because they are not interesting to rich white people who live around Central Park.”
 (Recent Book in a Box titles include The Perfect Southern Fraternity Party and a hedge-fund manifesto called Bite the Ass off a Bear.)
 For a base price of $25,000, no matter who you are, Book in a Box will make sure your idea gets turned into a book, from conceiving to writing to printing it.
 Or as the company’s head of manuscript, Meghan McCracken, put it: “The whole gatekeeper system is bullshit.
 Here, everyone gets to have a book!
 I mean, if they can pay.”

 But the “gateless” Book in a Box will still happily provide a path to traditional publishing if it turns out that traditional publishers are interested in one of its books.
 In Tiffany Haddish’s case, her manager, Joel Zadak, had heard of Book in a Box and approached Max when they were looking for a ghostwriter.
 “I knew there would be a possibility that feminists who know his brand who might be interested in Haddish would be like, ‘Ew gross, Tucker Max,’ ” said Zadak.
 But he also wanted to be practical.
 Haddish wasn’t famous yet.
 Max had lots of storytelling experience.
 And Haddish, he said, had never heard of Max.
+(Haddish was not available to comment.)
 “I explained to her what he was,” he said.
 “She was like, ‘I’ve done shit crazier than him!’ ”

 Obviously, the gambit worked.
 Haddish contracted with Book in a Box, and Max spent several days interviewing her.
 “People are like, she’s a black woman from South Central, you’re a white dude from Kentucky,” he said.
 “But the dynamics of … broken families are the same.”
 In the end, the memoir was acquired by Max’s Beer in Hell publisher Jeremie Ruby-Strauss at Gallery Books, an imprint of Simon and Schuster, and it spent four months straight on the New York Times best-seller list.
 “Jeremie knew I was involved and that it would be a baller book,” Max said.
 (Ruby-Strauss declined to comment.)